 Two suites (apartments really…): one for up to four persons (the Almond Suite) and one for up to six persons (the Olive Suite), each with a double bedroom and a convertible (double) sofa in the living room.
 The Olive Suite has an extra single bed (convertible into a double) in the bedroom.

-Prices for two persons normally from 100 Euro per night, taxes included, but low season discounts apply.
-Breakfast is optional and not included in the price.
+Prices for two persons normally from 90 Euro per night, taxes included, but low season discounts apply.
+Breakfast (including organic, gluten- and lactose-free options) is optional and not included in the price.
 For a full overview of room rates, please contact Marianthi.